Articles

 Make personal questions optional (and anonymous)

 Personal questions can be a sticking point for survey respondents if they don’t feel comfortable answering them.
-This can lead to them providing false or nonsensical responses so they can move on to the next part of your survey.
+This can lead them to provide false or nonsensical responses so they can move on to the next part of your survey.

-At the start of the survey, let participants know that their responses are anonymous.
+At the start of the survey, inform participants that their responses will be anonymous.
 Then remind them again when you get to the personal or sensitive questions.
 This will build trust and help them feel more comfortable sharing personal or potentially sensitive information.

 Compensate respondents fairly for their time

 One of the best ways to recruit high-quality survey respondents is to pay them fairly for their time.
-Doing so incentivizes participants to provide high-quality responses and take their time to answer your survey fully, rather than rushing to complete it as quickly as possible.
+Doing so incentivizes participants to provide high-quality responses and to take their time answering your survey fully, rather than rushing to complete it as quickly as possible.

 In the past, it was thought that paying survey respondents would negatively impact their responses and skew your data (as respondents would give the answers they thought you wanted).
 However, this is an outdated view, and almost all research participants are compensated for their time.
 Pre-screening respondents and adding attention checks can mitigate that risk, allowing you to recognize the valuable contribution your respondents make to your survey.